simranghai792/Frontend-Projects/README.md

 # Simon-Says Game
-Projects are created with the help of HTML(Hypertext Markup Language), CSS(Cascading Style Sheets) and Javascript.
+Simon Says Game is created with the help of HTML(Hypertext Markup Language), CSS(Cascading Style Sheets) and Javascript.